-While traveling in Russia, you must always have your passport on you, as police will conduct random checks.
+While traveling in Russia, you must always carry your passport as police will conduct random checks.
 A photocopy will not be accepted and penalties apply if you don’t comply.

-Travelers with FAN ID’s can use the identification to enter and exit Russia on multiple occasions along with other valid identification recognised by Russian authorities.
+Travelers with FAN IDs can use it to enter and exit Russia on multiple occasions, along with other valid identification recognized by Russian authorities.
 Spectators also get free public transport on match days during the World Cup.

 The FAN ID is valid for 10 days prior to the start of the first World Cup match and 10 days after the final World Cup match.
-This gives travelers the added bonus of soaking up some of the local culture and sights around Russia before or after they have had their football fix.
+This gives travelers the opportunity to explore more of Russia before or after their football fix.

 If you plan to stay in Russia before or after the valid FAN ID time period, you will need to apply for a visa.
 Don’t outstay your welcome, as severe penalties apply.
-Your passport must also have 6 months validity after the expiry of your FAN ID if you are only planning to stay in Russia during the World Cup.
+Your passport must also have six months' validity after the expiry of your FAN ID if you are only planning to stay in Russia during the World Cup.

-Russia doesn’t muck around when it comes to visas so it’s important you have a valid visa and passport organised before you travel.
-There are a small number of countries which don’t require one – however most travelers will – so check your country’s travel advisory and local Russian consultate before departure for more information on how to apply for a Russian Visa.
+Russia doesn’t muck around when it comes to visas, so it’s important you have a valid visa and passport organized before you travel.
+There are a small number of countries which don’t require one –

-You cannot obtain a visa on arrival and if you arrive without one, you will be detained, fined and deported.
-Your passport must have 6 months validity after the expiry of your visa and must be in good condition.
-Get your visa organised early before departure to minimise the risk of delays and time to fix any potential mistakes.
+You cannot obtain a visa on arrival and, if you arrive without one, you will be detained, fined or deported.
+Your passport must have six months' validity after the expiry of your

-You will need a letter of invitation for your visa; this is generally obtained from the accommodation you are staying at e.g hotel.
+You will need a letter of invitation for your visa; this is generally obtained from your accommodation.
 Sometimes there is usually a small fee involved.
 Check your visa when you receive it, you won’t be able to travel on it if the information is not correct and you won’t be able to change it in Russia.

 Upon arrival, you'll receive an electronic migration card and it’s important to keep this with your passport as you will need it to exit Russia.
 You'll also need to register within 24 hours each time you move to a new city within Russia.

-Most hotels and guest houses will do this for their guests; however if you're staying in other accommodation, you'll need to check with the landlord or operator.
+Most hotels and guest houses will do this for their guests; however, you'll need to check with the landlord or operator.
 It's your responsibility to make sure you've been registered by the accommodation provider.
 Smaller hotels and private apartment operators may charge you a small fee.